adamkondraciuk/nrfx/README.md

 ## Overview

-@em nrfx is a standalone set of drivers for peripherals present in Nordic Semiconductor's SoCs.
+nrfx is a standalone set of drivers for peripherals present in Nordic Semiconductor's SoCs.
 It originated as an extract from the nRF5 SDK.
 The intention was to provide drivers that can be used in various environments without the necessity to integrate other parts of the SDK into them.